straweb/github-template/docs/README.md

 # github-template

-An github.io based template repo

-Use this project as template to create any new project and follow the same folder settings. pages folder will be used to render in github.io domain.
+This is actual folder will be used to render in the github.io domain under project page.

 ├── code # source code place under here.
 ├── docs # place index.html file under this folder to load it in github.io under project page.